MoreiraLAB/delfos/README.md

 </br>

-In addition to Python and Conda, the list of requirements can be found in the requirements.txt file in the main directory.
+In addition to Python, R and Conda, the list of requirements for Python scritps can be found in the requirements.txt file in the main directory.
 These include:

 - numpy 1.23.5